Convert EST to AEST

 What is the best meeting time between EST and AEST?

-The most practical meeting window is usually in the late afternoon EST, because that becomes the early morning next day in AEST.
-The strongest examples are 15:00 EST = 6:00 AEST (next day) and 18:00 EST = 9:00 AEST (next day).
+The best options are usually toward the late afternoon or early evening in EST, because those hours convert into the early morning of the next day in AEST.
+Based on the examples, 15:00 EST = 6:00 AEST (next day) and 18:00 EST = 9:00 AEST (next day), making that later EST window much more practical than morning EST slots such as 9:00 EST = 0:00 AEST (next day).

 Which countries use EST and AEST?

 EST is used in the Bahamas, Canada, Cayman Islands, Haiti, Jamaica, Mexico, Panama, Turks and Caicos Islands, and the United States.
-AEST is used in Australia.
+AEST is used in Australia, so this conversion is especially relevant for organizations working between eastern North America and Australian offices or clients.